Spanish placement test

 What if I’m not happy about my language placement?

-Students must take the University course at the level that the department places them into.
-If you feel that your test score does not accurately reflect your language ability, email an undergraduate Spanish advisor in the Department of World Languages and Literatures.
+Students must take the course at the level they placed into.
+Students may retake the placement exam after six weeks if they want a better score (higher class level).
+If you feel that your test score does not accurately reflect your language ability, contact Mr. Kay.

 If you have technical (computer-related) problems with the test, please contact the WebCAPE support team at (801) 471-0883.